 Cristy Clark, ‘Race, austerity and water justice in the US: Fighting for the human right to water in Detroit and Flint, Michigan’ in Farhana Sultana & Alex Loftus (eds), Governance, Rights, and Justice in Water: New Ideas and Realities (Routledge, 2019).

-Cristy Clark, (Commentary on) ‘Metgasco Limited v Minister for Resources and Energy’ in Rogers, N and Maloney, M (eds) Law as if Earth Really Mattered: The Wild Law Judgement Project (Routledge, 2017) Ch 13.
+Cristy Clark, (Commentary on) ‘Metgasco Limited v Minister for Resources and Energy’ in Nicole Rogers and Michelle Maloney (eds) Law as if Earth Really Mattered: The Wild Law Judgement Project (Routledge, 2017) Ch 13.

-Cristy Clark, ‘Trans-jurisdictional Water Governance and Implementing the Human Right to Water in South Africa’, in Gray, J, Holley, C. and Rayfuse, R. (eds) Trans-Jurisdictional Water Law and Governance (Taylor & Francis, 2016) Ch 15.
+Cristy Clark, ‘Trans-jurisdictional Water Governance and Implementing the Human Right to Water in South Africa’, in Janice Gray, Cameron Holley and Rosemary Rayfuse (eds) Trans-Jurisdictional Water Law and Governance (Taylor & Francis, 2016) Ch 15.